qeeqbox/chameleon/README.md

 - Easy automation and can be deployed on AWS ec2
 - & More features to Explore

-## Roadmap
-- ~~Refactoring logging~~
-- ~~Fixing logger~~
-- Code Cleanup
-- Switching some servers to twisted
-- Adding graceful connection close (error response)
-- Implementing the rest of servers
-- Adding some detection logic to the sinffer
-- Adding a control panel

 ## Install and run
 #### On ubuntu 18 or 19 System (Auto-configure dev)
 ```bash